mlco2/codecarbon/docs/edit/usage.rst

    from codecarbon import EmissionsTracker tracker = EmissionsTracker() tracker.start()
-   # GPU intensive code goes here
+   # Compute intensive code goes here
    tracker.stop()

+This mode is recommended when using a Jupyter Notebook.
+You call ``tracker.start()`` at the beginning of the Notebook, and call ``tracker.stop()`` in the last cell.

 Context manager
 ~~~~~~~~~~~~~~~~
-The ``Emissions tracker`` also works as a context manager
+The ``Emissions tracker`` also works as a context manager.

 .. code-block:: python

     from codecarbon import EmissionsTracker

     with EmissionsTracker() as tracker:
-    # GPU intensive training code  goes here
+        # Compute intensive training code goes here

+This mode is recommended when you want to monitor a specific block of code.

 Decorator
 ~~~~~~~~~